libis/workflow/README.md

 end
 ```

-You have two options to specify the actions:
+You have some options to specify the actions:

-### performing an action on each child item of the provided work item
+### Performing an action on each child item of the provided work item

 In that case the task should provide a 'process_item' method as above.
 Each child item will be passed as the argument
 to the method and perform whatever needs to be done on the item.